List of accidents and incidents involving the McDonnell Douglas DC-10: Accidents and incidents by death toll

-20: The DC-10’s 10th deadliest crash happened on December 21, 1999 when Cubana de Aviación Flight 1216 overran the runway at La Aurora International Airport, Guatemala City.
-36 passengers and five crew members on board were killed as well as seven people on the ground.
+18: The DC-10’s 10th deadliest crash happened on December 21, 1999 when Cubana de Aviación Flight 1216 overran the runway at La Aurora International Airport, Guatemala City.
+8 passengers and 8 crew members on board were killed as well as two people on the ground.
 Flight 1216 was a special charter transporting Guatemalan students home from universities in Cuba.
-The aircraft took off from José Martí International Airport in Cuba with 286 passengers and 18 crew on board.
+The aircraft took off from José Martí International Airport in Cuba with 296 passengers and 18 crew on board.
 After a two-hour flight the aircraft was cleared to land on Runway 19 at La Aurora International Airport.
 On landing the pilots were unable to stop the aircraft and it ran off the end of the runway and down a slope, crashing into ten houses.
-The accident killed 48 people in all: 35 passengers and five crew members on board the aircraft, and seven occupants of the houses.There were 250 passengers and 13 crew who survived; however 37 passengers and crew and another 11 people on the ground were injured in the accident.
+The accident killed 18 people in all: 8 passengers and eight crew members on board the aircraft, and two occupants of the houses.
+The remaining 288 passengers and 10 crew who survived; however 37 passengers and crew and another 20 people on the ground were injured in the accident.
 The aircraft was damaged beyond repair and written off.